NyawiraWachira/NewsApp/README.md

 * Activate the virtual environment.

 ## Running the Application
-* To run the application, open the cloned file in terminal and run the following commands:
+* To run the application, open the cloned file in terminal and run the following command:

         $ python3 app/views.py

 * To run tests for the application run the following command:

-*  $ python3 app/test.py
+        $ python3 app/test.py

 ## Technologies Used
 Technologies used in the development of this project include: